-It may sound like an arachnophobe’s worst nightmare but Mega Web is essentially a theme park for all things Toyota.
-Like the world’s largest and most diverse dealership, Toyota Mega Web is a sprawling, three-pavilion complex that allows visitors of all ages to experience the company’s mobility and technology empire.
+Toyota Mega Web was essentially a theme park for all things Toyota.
+Like the world’s largest and most diverse dealership, Toyota Mega Web was a sprawling, three-pavilion complex that allowed visitors of all ages to experience the company’s mobility and technology empire.

-Located in Tokyo’s waterfront shopping and entertainment district of Odaiba, the showcase is free to enter and contains everything from historic vehicles and race cars to every contemporary domestic model and conceptual urban mobility solution – some of which you can actually try for yourself.
-And that is what’s particularly attractive about Mega Web; with few exceptions, most of the exhibits are there to be experienced first-hand rather than simply observed from a distance.
+Located in Tokyo’s waterfront shopping and entertainment district of Odaiba, the showcase contained everything from historic vehicles and race cars to every contemporary domestic model and conceptual urban mobility solution – some of which visitors could actually try for themselves.
+And that is what was particularly attractive about Mega Web; with few exceptions, most of the exhibits were there to be experienced first-hand rather than simply observed from a distance.

-Some vehicle manufacturers have only recently started opening boutique outlets in retail centres.
-In contrast, Toyota Mega Web has been open to the public since 1999.
-It includes the world’s largest car showroom and is positioned at the heart of Odaiba’s enormous Pallet Town shopping centre.
+Toyota Mega Web was open to the public between 1999 and 2021.
+It included the world’s largest car showroom and was positioned at the heart of Odaiba’s enormous Pallet Town shopping centre.

 Toyota City Showcase

-This is the largest part of Mega Web and extends over two floors.
-It is designed to showcase contemporary models as well as products and technologies being adapted for the future.
+This was the largest part of Mega Web and extended over two floors.
+It was designed to showcase contemporary models as well as products and technologies being adapted for the future.

-Up to 80 current Toyota models are displayed in the spacious Line-Up Zone, often including brand new models or editions not seen anywhere else.
-The vehicles are not just for looking at either; you can get inside, make yourself comfortable, press buttons until your heart’s content, and analyse the suitability of each one without being coerced by sales staff.
-And if you like what you see, key variants are stationed outside for visitors to test-drive on a 1.3km track within the complex.
+Up to 80 current Toyota models were displayed in the spacious Line-Up Zone, often including brand new models or editions not seen anywhere else.
+The vehicles were not just for looking at either; you could get inside, make yourself comfortable, press buttons until your heart’s content, and analyse the suitability of each one without being coerced by sales staff.
+And if you liked what you saw, key variants were stationed outside for visitors to test-drive on a 1.3km track within the complex.

-Hop on the escalator to the upper level of the Toyota City Showcase and you move into a Global Discovery Zone dedicated to current and next-generation technologies.
-On the date of our visit, hybrid systems and their various components were particularly highlighted.
+Hop on the escalator to the upper level of the Toyota City Showcase and you moved into a Global Discovery Zone dedicated to current and next-generation technologies.
+On the date of our visit in 2018, hybrid systems and their various components were particularly highlighted.
 This included a fascinating, full-size skeleton model of the Prius Plug-in that looked more like an art installation than a physics lesson.

 The individual layers and chemical processes that go on inside a hydrogen fuel cell were explained with simple visual aids, including the way that electricity generated within these cells is designed to be shared as the car becomes a component of the local electrical infrastructure.
 Also helpfully visualised were the structural benefits of Toyota’s new TNGA platform, illustrated with a bodiless Prius chassis.

 Moving into the design section, emotive Toyota concept cars such as the FT-1 and Kikai were displayed in such a way that you could get closer to them than at any traditional motor show.
-And as if that wasn’t intimate enough, Toyota was also offering virtual test-drives of the FT-1 on a pair of Gran Turismo 6 simulators.
+And as if that wasn’t intimate enough, Toyota also offered virtual test-drives of the FT-1 on a pair of Gran Turismo simulators.

 Meanwhile, equal importance was also given to innovative yet arguably more practical concepts such as the skier-inspired i-Road with Active Lean technology, hydrogen-powered FCV Plus and torso-controlled FV2 personal mobility scooter.